 Leptin and insulin share common effects in controlling food intake and energy metabolism, with each playing an important role in blood glucose homeostasis.
 They directly regulate each other: leptin inhibits insulin and insulin stimulates leptin synthesis and secretion.

 Leptin increases insulin sensitivity 27 , in part, by decreasing adiposity and lipotoxicity 28 .
 Leptin decreases hepatic (liver) production of glucose – glycogenolysis 29 – contributing to its glucose-lowering effects.
 30

-Studies have revealed that leptin has the effect of normalising hyperglycaemia 31 and hyperinsulinaemia ((Hyperinsulinaemia is a condition in which there are excess levels of insulin circulating in the blood relative to the level of glucose.
-While it is often mistaken for diabetes or hyperglycaemia, hyperinsulinemia can result from a variety of metabolic diseases and conditions.)).
-It’s also clear 32 that levels of both need to drop for fat burning – i.e. gluconeogenesis 33 – to commence.
+Studies have revealed that leptin has the effect of normalising hyperglycaemia 31 and hyperinsulinaemia 32 .
+It’s also clear 33 that levels of both need to drop for fat burning – i.e. gluconeogenesis 34 – to commence.